-The Mesa women's water polo team begins the 2012 season as defending PCAC conference champions.
-Last season was the 8th conference championship in the past 12 years.
+The Mesa women's water polo team begins the 2014 season with 8 conference championship in the past 12 years.
 More info to follow.

 Thanks for visiting.
 Coach Jim Fegan